OpenChargingCloud/ChargyDesktopApp/documentation/SoftwareArchitecture.md

 Roll | Description | Expectations
 -- | -- | --
-EV Drivers | | A common and vendor independent transparency and verification of their charging processes Open Source Community | Initiative of GraphDefined, chargeIT mobility and Wiedergrün | Providing a standardised solution PTB (Working Group 8.51 Metrology Software) | National Metrology Institute of the Federal Republic of Germany | Regulatory verification of the software
+EV Drivers | | A common and vendor independent transparency and verification of their charging processes Open Source Community | Initiative of GraphDefined, chargeIT mobility and Wiedergrün | Providing a standardized solution PTB (Working Group 8.51 Metrology Software) | National Metrology Institute of the Federal Republic of Germany | Regulatory verification of the software
 Charging Station Vendors | | Providing data and protocols for the verification of charging processes Charging Station Operators | | Providing a common software for the verification of charging processes to their direct customers and e-mobility providers